plomgrading/plom/doc/source/install-client.rst

 ``pip --break-system-packages install pyspellchecker`` (yes that looks scary: feel free to learn about ``venv`` instead if you wish).

-Finally you can type ``pip install --no-deps --break-system-packages plom``.
-The reason for ``--no-deps`` is because we want to avoid installing all the dependencies for the Plom Server.
-In the future, we intend to decouple the client and server packages.
+Finally you can type ``pip install --break-system-packages plom-client``.

 To launch Plom Client, open the terminal and type::